(Updated January 19, 2015)

-1. We will play using Dungeons and Dragons, fourth edition rules.
+1. We will primarily play using Dungeons and Dragons, fourth edition rules.
+Various games may additionally utilize some material from 13th Age, which is largely compatible with fourth edition D&D.

 2. In general, I will stick close to the rules as they are written.
 I will try, but not always succeed, to inform players of any significant changes I make to the rules.
 I'll be the arbiter of what counts as "significant," but I will listen to your feedback.
 EXCEPTIONS: Monsters may be altered significantly, and will be used without advance notice.
 Also, the actual names of powers, feats, classes, and so on, may be changed.

-3. The rulebooks currently used [subject to updates from time to time] are as follows:
+3. The rulebooks currently used [subject to updates from time to time] are listed below.
+Some rulebooks may not be fully used; details will vary between the different adventure settings.

 - Player's Handbook